Fujifilm X-T100 vs Zeiss ZX1

 It is notable that the X-T100 has a microphone port, which is missing on the ZX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the ZX1 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the ZX1 does not have a direct predecessor.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Zeiss websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Zeiss ZX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.